wovo/torsor/readme.md

 - when you subtract an absolute (torsor) temperature from it, it yields an absolute (torsor) temperature.

-I doubt that is usefull to anyone
+This is how the library behaves, buy I doubt that is useful to anyone.
-(but check the note at the end of this file about averaging).

 ------------------------------------------------------------------------------